 Thank you for your interest in the Woodruff Lab Summer Internships.
-We are no longer accepting applications for Summer 2017, as all positions have been filled.
+Unfortunately, we are not accepting applications for Summer 2018.

 The Women's Health Research Institute offers several summer laboratory internships to senior and junior high school students and undergraduate students interested in gaining experience in oncofertility.
 The Woodruff Lab, housed on Northwestern University's Chicago campus provides areas of study in the following disciplines: